 1. Plan a Route

 Planning your routes makes your rucks allows you to stick to a plan and makes your workout program more organized.
-Most apps or smart watches can also track this information for you.
+Most apps for rucking or smart watches can also track this information for you.
 If you do not have a smartwatch, you can just go to plotaroute.com on your phone and plan your route, you can even access older routes that you’ve been on before.
 Super helpful tool to help you prepare and track your progress.
 Here’s a tutorial video.

 2. Pick the right Shoes